mattneub/RubyFrontier/README.md

 Therefore I now permit use of RubyFrontier under Ruby 1.9.3.
 As of this point (version 1.1.1 and later) I am quite confident about this feature.
 If you do encounter an issue, please [report][] it.
 If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit 611d787958, but in my opinion the current version is better, under both Ruby 1.8.7 and Ruby 1.9.3.

-Various parts of RubyFrontier, and the demonstration sites, use various libraries and gems, some of which you may not have installed.
-Many of these are initially "weak-linked", meaning that it is not a fatal error to lack them, but you'll probably want to install them anyway, as doing so can do no harm.
-For example, the part of RubyFrontier that deals with images uses the `dimensions` gem to get the dimensions of images, but you do not need to install the `dimensions` gem immediately - RubyFrontier will complain of its absence to you, but it will work just fine nevertheless as long as your Web sites have no images.

 INSTALLATION
 -----